niner/Inline-Perl5/README.md

     my $dumper = $p5.invoke('Data::Dumper', 'new');
 ```

+Please note that since Perl 6 does not have the same concept of "context",
+Perl 5 methods are always called in list context.

 ## Invoke a method on a Perl 5 object

 Once you have a Perl 5 object in a variable it will behave just like a Perl 6